vlang/v/doc/docs.md

 In the console build command, you can use:

-* `-cflags` to pass custom flags to the backend C compiler.
 * `-cc` to change the default C backend compiler.
+* `-cflags` to pass custom flags to the backend C compiler (passed before other C options).
+* `-ldflags` to pass custom flags to the backend C linker (passed after every other C option).
 * For example: `-cc gcc-9 -cflags -fsanitize=thread`.

 You can define a `VFLAGS` environment variable in your terminal to store your `-cc`